jonathanburrows/lavalav-legacy/Roadmap.md

 - OData endpoints for all registered models
 - Tracing and Logging for errors
 - Logging and change tracking for entities
+- Ability to register all the above functionality

 ### 0.3